PsCustomObject/PsCustomObject.github.io/_posts/2018-12-24-Add-Remove-Items-From-Array.md

 [array]$myArray = @()
 ```

-The above will initialize an empty array that we can, for example, fill with an AD query or adding static elements like this
+The above will initialise an empty array that we can, for example, fill with an AD query or adding static elements like this

 ```powershell
 $myArray = (1,2,3,4,5)